The Quasi DIY Mattress: A Shortcut to Custom Comfort

 • Microcoils or Fiber Pads → add bounce or airflow.

-• Adjust positioning or layering order (yes, order matters!).
+• THEN: Adjust positioning or comfort layering order (yes, order matters!).

 Real-World Quasi DIY Mattress Examples